 Helm Glacier in southwest BC and Illecillewaet Glacier in the interior of the province have both retreated by more than 1100m.

 The reduced amount of cold water flowing into mountain streams and rivers during hot summer months may eventually threaten the salmon spawning cycle.

 Our helicopter hovers above a small glacier, dwarfed by a vast slow-moving body of snow and ice.
 This glacier is one of many and doesn’t have a name.

 He lays out a feast of thick-cut gourmet sandwiches, bottles of beer and wine from the Okanagan Valley.

 It’s a moment that to me is worth far more than dining in the flashiest restaurant in the most expensive city in the world.

-Nimmo Bay’s motto (a clever play on Einstein’s famous equation): E2=MC means “expectations exceeded = memories created”.
+Nimmo Bay Wilderness Resort‘s motto (a clever play on Einstein’s famous equation): E2=MC means “expectations exceeded = memories created”.

 Discover the lost world of Haida Gwaii in British Columbia.
-Here’s how.

 If you love the outdoors you may want to experience camping on Vancouver Island.